 Our commitment to the arts is equally strong.

 Music thrives, with a variety of ensembles for pupils to play in and perform concerts, both at school and out in our local community.
 Our choir is flourishing and performs regularly at the Church of the Good Shepherd in our local parish.
 A staff and parent choir also gets involved in music-making at school.
-Pupils have the opportunity to sing and act in our annual school musicals, this year Years 7 & 8 performed a slick and comedy-packed Alice in Wonderland out in the open air on our school playing field and Years 3 & 4 delighted audiences with their interpretation of Roald Dahl’s Little Red Riding Hood and the Wolf.
+Pupils have the opportunity to sing and act in our annual school musicals, this year our senior production of Camp Rock took place in the Lancing College Theatre.
+Last year Years 7 & 8 performed a comedy-packed Alice in Wonderland out in the open air on our school playing field and Years 3 & 4 delighted audiences with their interpretation of Roald Dahl’s Little Red Riding Hood and the Wolf.

 Beyond the Drama elements taught within English lessons, we offer co-curricular activities, including a weekly Drama Club, open to all ages, which offers the chance to work with scripts, improvisation and performances.
 For those who wish to pursue Drama further, there are weekly additional lessons with a peripatetic teacher in preparation for xx examinations with consistently impressive results.